 When to Go:

-Located 30 miles/ 50 kilometres south of Malabo on Bioko Island, Ureka village is home to two beautiful beaches - Moraka and Moaba.
+Located 30 miles/50 kilometers south of Malabo on Bioko Island, Ureka village is home to two beautiful beaches – Moraka and Moaba.
 During the dry season, these beaches offer the opportunity to watch as sea turtles emerge from the ocean to lay their eggs.
 The surrounding area is also home to pristine jungle and the beautiful waterfalls of the Eoli River.

 Most visitors fly into Malabo International Airport (SSG), which is also known as Saint Isabel Airport.
-The airport is located approximately 2 miles/ 3 kilometres from the capital, and is serviced by international airlines including Iberia, Ethiopian Airlines, Lufthansa and Air France.
-Nationals of every country except the U.S. require a visa to enter Equatorial Guinea, which must be obtained in advance from your nearest embassy or consulate.
-Visitors from the U.S. can stay for up to 30 days without a visa.
+The airport is located approximately 2 miles/3 kilometers from the capital, and is serviced by international airlines including Ethiopian Airlines, Lufthansa and Air France.
+Most nationalities (except people from the U.S., China, Barbados and all CEMAC countries) require a visa to enter Equatorial Guinea, which must be obtained in advance from your nearest embassy or consulate.

-If you are from or have recently spent time in a Yellow Fever country, you will need to provide proof of Yellow Fever vaccination before being allowed to enter Equatorial Guinea.
-Yellow Fever is endemic within the country, too, so vaccination is recommended for all travellers.
-Other recommended vaccines include Typhoid and Hepatitis A, while anti-malaria prophylactics are also strongly advised.
+If you are from or have recently spent time in a country where yellow fever is present, you will need to provide proof of yellow fever vaccination before being allowed to enter Equatorial Guinea.
+Yellow fever is endemic within the country, too, so vaccination is recommended for all travelers.
+Other recommended vaccines include typhoid and hepatitis A, while anti-malaria prophylactics are also strongly advised.
 See this website for a full list of recommended vaccines.

 This article was updated and re-written in part by Jessica Macdonald on April 24 2019.